biboyd/SALSA/docs/source/annotated_example.rst

   # define the center of the galaxy
   center = [0.53, 0.53, 0.53]

-  # the directory where lightrays will be saved
+  # the directory where LightRays will be saved
   ray_dir = 'my_rays'
   n_rays = 4